Cory Mills: 2022

 Mills announced his candidacy for the U.S. House of Representatives in in April 2021, challenging incumbent Democratic representative Stephanie Murphy.
 Murphy's seat was a target for the National Republican Congressional Committee in the 2022 elections, but she announced her retirement in December 2021.
 Redistricting made the 7th significantly more Republican than its predecessor, cutting out its share of Orlando (including Murphy's home) while adding a slice of increasingly Republican Volusia County.

 Mills faced a crowded primary, with his strongest opponent being state representative Anthony Sabatini.
 Mills won the primary election in August 2022, earning over a third of the vote and beating Sabatini by over 10,000 votes.
 Mills defeated Democratic nominee Karen Green in the November general election with 58.5% of the vote.

 Evacuation of an American family from Afghanistan

 Mills, as a congressional candidate, in September 2021, evacuated a woman and her three children from Afghanistan during the 2021 American withdrawal.
 Initially, he was going to attempt to perform an airlift, but U.S. Central Command and the State Department denied the request.
 Instead, he had to evacuate the family by land.

+Mills had initially planned to travel to Afghanistan as part of a larger group.
+However, three members of the group later claimed that they saw Mills with a group of sex workers during a stopover in Tbilisi, Georgia.
+This led to Mills being ejected from the group, and he subsequently traveled to Afghanistan alone.